Functional Approximation Methods for Differentially Private Distribution Estimation

-Differential privacy has several properties that make it particularly useful in application.
+Differential privacy has several properties that make it particularly useful in applications.
 The composition property~\cite{dwork2014algorithmic, kairouz2015composition, mironov2017renyi, dong2019gaussian, gopi2021numerical, murtagh2015complexity} allows for a modular design of mechanisms: if each component of a mechanism is differentially private, then their composition also preserves differential privacy.
-The post-processing property ensures the safety of conducting arbitrary computations on the output of a differentially private mechanism, eliminating any risk of compromising the privacy protection provided by the mechanism.
+The post-processing property ensures the safety of conducting arbitrary computations on the output of a differentially private mechanism: because of a data processing inequality~\cite{beaudry2011intuitive}, post-processing can only reduce the privacy risk provided by the mechanism.